Snake Tattoo Meaning

 Often, the two animals are combined in a very colorful image.

 The tiger is known as an untamed creature while the snake too is a predator.

 These two creatures share a quite scary attitude, and when placed together in a tattoo they represent unrestraint, power, and the ability to succeed in what you are going after in life.

 The tattoo of an eagle and a snake often shows their faces meeting and their bodies facing each other.

 Almost always on color, and often in the American Traditional style, this tattoo may show the two animals fighting, or the artist may choose to have the eagle perched on top of a slithering snake.

-Interestingly, we mentioned the snake tattoo around the neck meaning a struggle with addiction, and the eagle tattoo also represents having the willpower to recover from illnesses, especially addiction.
+Interestingly, we mentioned the snake tattoo around the neck meaning a struggle with jones, and the eagle tattoo also represents having the willpower to recover.

 Also, the eagle symbolized fearlessness.

-Because of this, when placed along with a snake, this tattoo means that you are not afraid to face a difficult challenge, including addiction, mental health, unemployment, disease, grief, or whatever you are going through.
+Because of this, when placed along with a snake, this tattoo means that you are not afraid to face a difficult challenge, including, mental health, unemployment, grief, or whatever you are going through.